covcom/300CEM/Weeks_(old)/Week_09_Graphics_and_animation/README.md

 ### Drawable resources for ShapeDrawable

 Now we're ready to insert some shapes into the 1st page.
-We have images as drawable.
+Previously we used images as drawable.
 We can also define the shapes in an xml file.

-1. Right-click on the drawable folder to create a Drawable resource file, name it gradient_box.
+1. Right-click on the res folder and select New ==> Android resource file.
+In the New Resoure File pop up window, select Resource type to be Drawable, and in the File name field name the file gradient_box.

     ![](.md_images/drawable_res.png)